apache/beam/website/www/site/content/en/blog/beam-2.24.0.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-We are happy to present the new 2.24.0 release of Beam.
+We are happy to present the new 2.24.0 release of Apache Beam.
 This release includes both improvements and new functionality.
-See the [download page](/get-started/downloads/#2240-2020-07-29) for this release.
+See the [download page](/get-started/downloads/#2240-2020-09-17) for this release.
 For more information on changes in 2.24.0, check out the [detailed release notes](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12319527&version=12347146).